 Also of interest is that Rothsay has more people living here who work in computers and math than 95% of the places in the US.

-Rothsay is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Rothsay doesn't have a public transportation system that people use for their commute.

-The overall education level of Rothsay is somewhat higher than in the average US city of 21.84%: 25.19% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Rothsay who are college-educated is somewhat higher than the average US community of 21.84%: 25.19% of adults in Rothsay have at least a bachelor's degree.

 The per capita income in Rothsay in 2022 was $25,351, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $101,404 for a family of four.
 However, Rothsay contains both very wealthy and poor people as well.